Liturgy as Source of Life

 Lectors proclaim the Word of God clearly and understandably so that all who hear may respond.

-The members of this ministry help with assembling worship aides, formation packets, and mail-outs, as well as provide assistance during Holy Week and Christmas week.
+The members of this ministry help with printing of formation packets, preparation of the church for weekend Masses, as well as provide assistance during Holy Week and Christmas.

 Perpetual Eucharistic Adoration (PEA)